Goytai/ReactNativeWebBoilerplate/README.md

 A complete **React Native** boilerplate that runs on **iOS**, **Android**, and **Web**, bootstrapped with [`@react-native-community/cli`](https://github.com/react-native-community/cli) and configured for web using [React Native Web](https://necolas.github.io/react-native-web/) + [Vite](https://vitejs.dev/).

+> **Note**: This is a **React Native CLI** project, not an Expo project.
+It provides full access to native code and modules while maintaining web compatibility.

 > **Credits**:
 >
 > - This boilerplate was created following the excellent guide by [@insertish](https://gist.github.com/insertish): [React Native Web + Vite Setup Guide](https://gist.github.com/insertish/9cca9b6aa75a7cf34d050368d067ecf5)